khoa36isefiw/Flutter-Self-Study/lesson47_socks_shop/README.md

             ),
         ],
     ),

 ```

-    - flex: 4 is used for the first child widget (a piece of text) and flex: 3 for the second child widget (an image)

 - Move to another Activity
     - I use GestureDetector and pass in the parameter 'context' and animation PageTransition